TonnyChristian/Malaria/README.md

 These codes were runned on tensorflow 2.1.0

-NB: -You need some image of thin smear and thick smear for the second part of the code.
+NB:-You need some image of thin smear and thick smear for the second part of the code.
 For thick smear, you can use the data itself.
 For thin smear, you can try this https://drive.google.com/drive/folders/1EMJ7dg0TBs34sDWcj7Tj1wozXJC0wtbc

    -Everyone can improve the codes especially for the automated detection.

    -Based on the segmentation code(thin_evaluation.py), you can also create a data from thin image datasets and re-train the model.